FrancoPanvini/FrancoPanvini/README.md

 - 📫 How to reach me **francopanvini@gmail.com**

-- I'm fluent in 🇪🇸 Spanish UK English
+- 🌎 I'm fluent in Spanish & English